 Graduating in 1933, Drew was second in his class and earned both Doctor of Medicine and Master of Surgery degrees.
 In 1940, before earning his Ph.D., Drew was recruited by John Scudder to help develop a prototype program for blood storage and preservation to help with the British war effort.
 His work proved revolutionary, cementing his name and reputation in history.

 Soon after, Drew would be appointed director of the first American Red Cross Blood Bank.
 He would also be honored as being selected to serve as an examiner on the American Board of Surgery.
 After the war and his death in 1950, Drew continued to research and teach in his field to much acclaim.

 Drew died in 1950 at 45 after a severe car crash.
 Since his death, Drew has been honored by various medical and higher education institutions, schools, and other American public services with names of buildings, departments, and awards named in his honor.

 31. Marie Van Brittan Brown developed an early CCTV system

 Scientific discipline: Nurse and inventor

 Place of birth: Queens, New York

 Date of death: February 2, 1999

 Realizing the potential for her invention, on August 1, 1966, Marie and her husband submitted a patent application for her invention.
-It would be the first patent of its kind, and her husband's name was below hers.
-The patent was granted by the government on December 2, 1969, and four days later, the New York Times ran an article about her invention.
+It would be the first patent; her husband's name was below hers.
+The government granted the patent on December 2, 1969, and four days later, the New York Times ran an article about her invention.